opparco/hkdump/README.md

 # hkdump
-yet another hxkcmd. we should define a readable format instead of old-fashioned .kf
+yet another hkxcmd. we should define a readable format instead of old-fashioned .kf

 ## Build